-Japanese sake is becoming increasingly popular overseas, but there are still some hurdles to its wider adoption.
-These include being unable to read the Japanese labels, a problem even faced by Japanese consumers, who find some of them too abstract or difficult to remember.
+Sake is becoming increasingly popular overseas, but there are still some hurdles to its wider adoption.
+These include consumers being unable to read the Japanese labels, a problem even faced by Japanese people, who find some of the names and traditional kanji characters too abstract or difficult to remember.

 No matter how good a sake may be, if the label is unreadable, consumers will fail to make a memorable connection and want to try it again.